rishabpoh/test/Track2BlogPost.md

 ## Building community

-In order to better engage with the developer community and build an ecosystem around Azure services, all our libraries have been open-sourced.
+In order to better engage with the developer community and build an ecosystem around Azure services, all our libraries are open-sourced.
 The source code for each library can be found under the Azure organization in GitHub.

 * [.NET Source Code](https://www.github.com/azure/azure-sdk-for-net)
 * [Java Source Code](https://www.github.com/azure/azure-sdk-for-java)
 * [Python Source Code](https://github.com/azure/azure-sdk-for-python)
 * [JavaScript Source Code](https://github.com/azure/azure-sdk-for-js)

 We urge developers to submit feature requests and bug fixes in the issues section of the corresponding GitHub repositories.
-Thanks to preview users, we were able to address hundreds of issues with the client libraries before the public release of v12.
+Thank you for your continued feedback and looking forward to the continued partnership.